ganakailabs/cloudeval-docs/docs/blog/updates.md

 # Updates

-Product updates and announcements for Cloudeval.
+Product updates and announcements for cloudeval.

 ## 2025